 As I mentioned, film was very expensive, so you only took a photo when you really wanted a particular shot and you certainly did your best to keep wasted shots to a minimum.
 A film would have either 24 or 36 frames, so eventually you would have shot the lot, and the film would reach its end and would go no further.
 At that stage you would pull up another lever and wind all the film back into its cartridge, then open the back of the camera, remove the cartridge and place it inside its special sealed tube.
 Next time you were in town, you would take the film to the chemist (Sturmer’s Pharmacy in Stratford), as they were the people who developed films in those days.
 A week later your photos would be ready for collection.

-There were lots of things that could go wrong, but I would need another 5 pages to cover that, so it might be best if I stop here.
+There were numerous things that could go wrong, but I would need another 5 pages to cover that, so it might be best if I stop here.
 A few years after this, a new type of camera called an “instant camera” or “instamatic” came out and these cameras were point and shoot with no dials to be set.
 This was great but the quality of the image was always very poor.

 Around this time Mum decided that we needed to learn more about money, so she set up bank accounts for us and we got an allowance of $2 per week, paid by direct debit into our bank accounts.
 At home we all mucked in and did our various jobs around the house, washing dishes etc and this money was a sort of recognition of our contribution.
 While it was not a lot of money, to us it was fantastic.
 We could now go out and spend, but we knew the value of money, so in general we concentrated on saving and we kept the spending to a minimum.
 I think we all learned a lot from this exercise.